ScottCUSA/magtag_weatherstation_rs/README.md

 ## Logs / Serial

 Firmware emits logs via the `log` facade over serial.
 To follow runtime output, open a serial terminal at 115200 baud (or the configured baud rate).
-**Important Note: This project does not setup the USB serial device on the esp32s2.
+**Important Note: This project does not setup a USB serial device on the esp32s2 to write serial output over USB.
 To monitor the serial output, you will need to connect a USB-serial device to the UART RX/TX pinouts on the back of the MagTag.**

 ## Project layout